-- Meet the requirements of office as indicated in QUALIFICATIONS FOR OFFICE - File FPPC Form 501 and Form 700 - File a Write-In Nomination Petition (if applicable) - File a Statement of Write-In Candidacy
+- Meet the requirements of office as indicated in QUALIFICATIONS FOR OFFICE. - File a Write-In Nomination Petition containing 20 65 signatures. - File FPPC Form 501 and Form 700.
+(Federal candidates follow FEC rules) - File a Statement of Write-In Candidacy.